readium/architecture/locators/README.md

 | id  | Contains a specific id available in the resource.  | String |
 | position  | Contains an position in the publication.  | Integer |
 | progression  | Contains an overall progression (%) in the publication based on the reading order.  | Float between 0 and 1 |

+This document also defines the following keys for the Locator Text Object:

+> TODO: we need to discuss how we handle these references.

 ## Calculating Positions